COOL WATER

 But for all his rousing speeches to the horse, he sensed Dan was close to his last few clops.

-Pulling down his hat to cover his eyes, Johnny tried to sleep his way into oblivion.
+Pulling his hat down to cover his eyes, Johnny tried to sleep his way into oblivion.

 Then it fell out of his mouth like a falling star.